Summits & Parks On The Air and EMCOMM

 - Details

-In Best Power Practices I we discussed a variety of issues related to properly powering your gear.
+In Best Power Practices I and II we discussed a variety of issues related to properly powering your gear.
 We covered the need for dedicated power wiring as well as the desirability of using standard connectors.
+Tonight we'll cover recommended wiring and protection (fuses).

 Power Wire Gauge